 As they hug for the last timeshare their previous kiss, Uta sees what the human heart is capable of feeling, the love, the loss, the pain of losing someone, and altogether losing her conscience.

-Flash forward to the present day after the big massacre, the kids' lives go on as usual.
+Flash forward to the present day after the big massacre, and the kids' lives go on as usual.
 Still, Tokyo has become a part of mainstream society again, without the threat of the gravity-defying bubbles falling again.
 Hibiki, along with his team Tokyo Battlekour still partake in parkour.

-At the same time, the city develops into a happening city with better buildings and fewer submerged houses again. as Hibiki is shown running, a stray bubble is shown to run to him, which the director leaves to the viewer's decision to end the story believing in Uta staying by Hibiki's side in her immortal form.
+At the same time, the city develops into a happening city with better buildings and fewer submerged houses again.
+As Hibiki is shown running, a stray bubble is shown to run to him, which the director leaves to the viewer's decision to end the story believing in Uta staying by Hibiki's side in her immortal form.